astroandes/CLARA_RotationOutflows/referee.md

 Dear referee,

 First of all we apologize for our delay in replying to the report.
 We thank you for all your deep and thoughtful comments.
-We made an effort to approach them in a very detailed way.
+We made our best effort to approach them in a very detailed way.

 Below we will make a copy of your comments (_in italic_) and a reply to each one of them.

+Best regards,
+The authors

 ## MAJOR COMMENTS: